 In this tutorial I will show you two ways you can use Skeletal Mesh Reference that is included with Unreal Engine 4.
 Better yet, you will learn how to always have this scale reference with any project.

-First Option: Orange Dude
+Option #2: Orange Dude

 You will find this Skeletal Mesh Reference inside Engine folder, within the installation directory of UE4.